XWX-Unknown-XWX/Applifting_JavaTask/README.md

 I was able to use my knowledge of Java and MySQL, connect my program to the Docker container, and use the MySQLWorkbench application.

-At this point, the Microservice application is not completely complete and I hope that once I have fully explored SpringBoot, I can return to this project and finish it.
+At this point, the Microservice application is not completely finished and I hope that once I have fully explored SpringBoot, I can return to this project and finish it.

 Thank you for your attention and I hope to be able to get in touch with you in the future! 🙂